m-labs/artiq/doc/manual/faq.rst

 - the `Migen manual <https://m-labs.hk/migen/manual/>`_
 - in a pinch, the `M-labs internal docs <https://git.m-labs.hk/sinara-hw/assembly>`_

+For more advanced questions, sometimes the `list of publications <https://m-labs.hk/experiment-control/publications/>`_ about experiments performed using ARTIQ may be interesting.
+See also the official M-Labs `resources <https://m-labs.hk/experiment-control/resources/>`_ page, especially the section on community code.

 "Help, I've done my best and I can't get any further!"
 ------------------------------------------------------